eliezerwohl/surveyCreator/README.md

 # surveyCreator

 For my first post graduation project, I'm trying to make a site where a user can create surveys, similiar to Google Forms.
+There are currently 4 different choices of inputs.
+Stretch goals include automatic and manual pagination, custom form validation, and progress bar.

 #Front End
-Angular, Bootstrap
+Angular, Bootstrap, as much vanilla Javascript as possible.

 #Back End
-MEAN Stack

-each survey has
-question array

-each question
-has type
-options (for radio and checkbox)

-the page will render and append eachone, having the data-type of each being the id of each question
+Express, Angular, Node.